|March 23-25||Presidents Circle/COSEPUP Joint Meeting, Washington, DC|

 |March 18-19||Presidents Circle/COSEPUP Joint Meeting, Washington, DC|

 Responsible Science.
 This project will revise COSEPUP’S 1992 work: Responsible Science: Ensuring the Integrity of the Research Process.
-Robert Nerem of Georgia Tech chairs the committee, which has put the finishing touches on its draft and enters review shortly.
+Robert Nerem of Georgia Tech chairs the committee, which has put the finishing touches on its draft and will enter review shortly.
 The report will include findings and recommendations providing guidance to research managers, research funders, institutional officers (universities, foundations, etc), researchers, and compliance officers.

 Action Memos.
 The committee is experimenting with a new product that will respond to current policy debates by producing short syntheses of relevant findings and recommendations from Academies' reports.
 An oversight committee of COSEPUP and non-COSEPUP members is in process of finalizing an initial example on "Talent: Assessing and Meeting National Workforce Needs."

 The Postdoctoral Experience Revisited.
-COSEPUP will assess which universities and funding agencies have adopted the recommendations from its 2000 report Enhancing the Postdoctoral Experience for Scientists and Engineers, explore how the postdoctoral system has changed in the past decade, pay particular attention to the plight of foreign postdoctoral researchers, and consider how well current practices meet the goals of preparing the next generation of independent researchers and maximizing the productivity of the research enterprise.
-Greg Petsko of Weill Cornell Medical College is chairing the committee.
+COSEPUP was tasked to assess which universities and funding agencies have adopted the recommendations from its 2000 report Enhancing the Postdoctoral Experience for Scientists and Engineers, explore how the postdoctoral system has changed in the past decade, paying particular attention to the plight of foreign postdoctoral researchers, and consider how well current practices meet the goals of preparing the next generation of independent researchers and maximizing the productivity of the research enterprise.
+Greg Petsko of Weill Cornell Medical College chaired the committee.
 The report received sign off from the RRC and was released on December 10th, 2014.
 It is available though the National Academies Press here.